-Patrick Madden is the author of two essay collections, Sublime Physick (Nebraska, 2016) and Quotidiana (2010), winner of Foreword Reviews and Independent Publisher book of the year awards, and finalist for the PEN Center USA Literary Award.
+Patrick Madden is the author of three essay collections, Disparates (Nebraska, 2020), Sublime Physick (Nebraska, 2016) and Quotidiana (2010).
+His books have won Foreword Reviews and Independent Publisher book of the year awards, and have been finalists for the PEN Center USA Literary Award and the CLMP Firecracker Award.

 His personal essays, nominated for four Pushcart Prizes and noted in The Best American Essays seven times, have been published widely in such journals as Fourth Genre, Hotel Amerika, the Iowa Review, McSweeney’s, the Normal School, River Teeth, and Southwest Review, and have been anthologized in Brief Encounters, The Best Creative Nonfiction, and The Best American Spiritual Writing.
 He co-translated Eduardo Milán’s Selected Poems, and, with David Lazar, he co-edited After Montaigne: Contemporary Essayists Cover the Essays and now co-edits the 21st Century Essays series at Ohio State University Press.